telecom-se/hpp/README.md

 ### Additional data

 The repository contains a small data file with 1000 records.
 This file is sufficient for test purpose but is too limited for large scale processing.

-You need to download the 2 millions records file from [here](https://drive.google.com/file/d/0B0TBL8JNn3JgTGNJTEJaQmFMbk0/view?usp=sharing) (130Mb).
-Unzip it in `src/main/resources/data`.
+You will need to download the different files from [here](http://datasets-satin.telecom-st-etienne.fr/jsubercaze/hpp).
+Unzip them in `src/main/resources/data`.

 ## Create a query processor